elliot-mb/elliot-mb.github.io/src/assets/md/arthack.md

 As you may be aware from the title, I produced some sort of binary adder?
 What is that exactly?

-Conceptually a binary adder is fairly self-explanator; that which is able to add two binary numbers together and output the result.
+Conceptually a binary adder is fairly self-explanatory; that which is able to add two binary numbers together and output the result.

 Making this mechanically sounded challenging, so I decided to see if anyone had done anything similar before.
 I found an extremely elegant design on [YouTube](https://youtu.be/GcDshWmhF4A) made from plywood and nails.
 Since I prefer to have a machine do as much work for me as possible, I created mine in a way that used lasercutting and 3D-printing as much as possible.